uniwebcms/framework/docs/content-creators-guide.md

 [Learn More](#about){button-secondary}
 ```

-Don't let the technical-looking parts at the top intimidate you!
 Let's break this down:

-1. **Front matter** (between `---` lines) - This simply tells Uniweb which component to use and how to configure it.
+1. **Front matter** (between `---` lines) - This tells Uniweb which component to use and how to configure it.
 Think of it as selecting a template and choosing some options.

 2. **Content** - Everything after the front matter is just regular content:
    - `#` creates headings